thx0701/frser-duino/README.md

 	Commands would be (if you dont touch the defaults in Makefile):
 	`DFLAGS=-DFTDI make clean all` and `SERIAL_DEV=/dev/ttyUSB0 make program` `BLBAUD=57600 SERIAL_DEV=/dev/tty.wchusbserial1420 make program`

+How to use in flashrom   for CH340G version flashrom -p serprog:dev=/dev/tty.wchusbserial1420:51200